MCP Server (Legacy Version)¶

 Toolset: errors

-Function: Add a new comment to an error issue
+Function: Add a comment to an error issue

 Parameters:

-issue_id(Required, string): Error issue IDcomment(Required, string): Comment contentattachment_uuids(Optional, string[]): List of attachment UUIDsextend(Optional, object): Extended fields
+issue_id(Required, string): Error issue IDcomment(Required, string): Comment contentattachment_uuids(Optional, string[]): List of attachment UUIDsextend(Optional, object): Extension fields

 Example prompts: